tytusdezoo/foomlottery/README.md

 This repository re-builds Tornado Cash for **educational purposes** as a [Foundry](https://book.getfoundry.sh/) project, and uses the latest versions of Circom ([circomlib](https://github.com/iden3/circomlib) and [circomlibjs](https://github.com/iden3/circomlibjs)) and [snarkJS](https://github.com/iden3/snarkjs) to generate proofs.

-The [original-repository](https://github.com/tornadocash/tornado-core) is built with older versions of tools, and it is difficult to use it as educational reference material to understand the latest Solidity <-> Circom workflow for writing smart contracts with ZK-SNARK capabilities.

 ## Installation

 Clone this repository